 As well as selling complete enclosures we sell all the parts individually.
 The netting, steel poles, foam covering, PVC sleeves, caps for the tops of the poles and leg clamps are all available.
 We try to make our website as informative and easy to use as possible but selecting the right replacement trampoline parts can be confusing, especially with items such as enclosures and jump mats.

-We aim to give a large amount of information against each product on our website, so please take the time to read the specification and check that it matches that of your trampoline.
 So as well as measuring the overall diameter of your trampoline (from outer metal to outer metal) take a note of how many sets of legs it has as you need to order the correct enclosure.